 Upper sections of interior door panels were soft molded plastic, with matching armrests from the Lada parts bin.
 Lower sections still were vinyl-covered and color-keyed to the interior.
 Kick plates were now black plastic.

 Seats were also completely new, constructed with foam cushions instead of springs.
-Front seats got side bolsters for better lateral support, adjustable headrests and height adjustment.
+Front seats got side bolsters for better lateral support, adjustable headrests and height adjustment, which made the car more comfortable for taller drivers.
 Velour upholstery was offered in higher trim levels.